humerbenjamin/humerbenjamin.github.io/resume.md

 * Building test cases to validate the new software package for the SuperCDMS Project in C, C++, and Python
 * Working online in a team research setting with collaboration across North America

+# Programming and Technical Skills

+## Programming Languages
+C, C++, Python, Matlab, HTML

+## Other Software
+Git, Docker, Linux, Fusion360, Solidworks, AutoCAD

+# Extracurricular Activity

+## University of Toronto Rowing Team
+Varsity Blues Rowing (Toronto, ON.)
+*
+* 2022 University of Toronto Men's Rookie of the Year
+* 2021 University of Toronto Men's Novice of the Year

+## Argonaut Rowing Club Senior Summer Rowing Team
+Argonaut Rowing Club (Toronto, ON.)
+* Raced in events throughout the summer like Row Ontario Championships and Royal Canadian Henley
+* Medals won in U23 pair at regional and provincial summer championships

+## Sailboat Racing
+Royal Victoria Yacht Club, Hollyburn Sailing Club (Victoria and Vancouver, B.C.)
+* Sailed in international events primarily on the west coast, as well as Youth Nationals throughout high school
+* Racing primarily in the Laser with a couple events in the 29er